-Changing the ACL would not increase the administrative burden over the status-quo.
+Changing the ACL through Alternatives 2 and 3 would not increase the administrative burden over Alternative 1.
 Other administrative burdens that may result from all of the alternatives considered would take the form of development and dissemination of outreach and education materials for fishery participants.